Man squinting at phone

 What Exactly Is PRK?

-PRK is a laser eye surgery that corrects nearsightedness, farsightedness, and astigmatism by reshaping your cornea and allowing light to focus properly on your retina.
-It is similar to LASIK; the difference is that instead of creating a tissue flap in the cornea, the entire outer layer of the cornea is removed.
+PRK is a laser eye surgery that corrects nearsightedness, farsightedness, and astigmatism by reshaping the cornea and allowing light to focus properly on the retina.
+It is similar to LASIK; the difference is that instead of creating a flap in the cornea, the entire outer layer of the cornea is removed.
 Healing after PRK takes a few days longer than healing from LASIK, but the procedures are equally effective.

-If you have been told that you don't qualify for LASIK due to having thin corneas or working in a profession with a high risk of corneal injury, PRK may be a suitable way to help you reduce or eliminate your need for glasses and contacts.
+If you have been told that you don't qualify for LASIK because you have thin corneas or are working in a profession with a high risk of corneal injury, such as construction, welding, or carpentry, PRK may be a suitable way to help you reduce or eliminate your need for glasses and contacts.
 During a consultation, Dr. Cohen can determine if this or another laser eye surgery is right for you.

-Why Choose Our Doctor for PRK Eye Surgery?
+Why Choose Dr. Cohen for PRK Eye Surgery?

-Dr. Cohen is an esteemed eye surgeon who has provided superior, comprehensive eye care to St. Louis patients for over 40 years.
+Dr. Cohen is an esteemed eye surgeon who has provided comprehensive eye care to St. Louis, MO, patients for more than 40 years.

 How Does Photorefractive Keratectomy Work?

-• Dr. Cohen, our experienced surgeon, will use a Visx Custom Wavefront Laser to reshape your cornea during a short outpatient procedure.
-This is performed at our state-of-the-art St. Louis, MO, practice.
+• Dr. Cohen, our experienced surgeon, will use the Visx Custom Wavefront Laser to reshape your cornea during a short outpatient procedure.
+This is performed at our state-of-the-art St. Louis, MO, ophthalmology office.

 • PRK helps light rays that enter your eye focus more effectively on the surface of the retina, reducing or eliminating distorted vision.

 • The end result is sharper, clearer eyesight that may make contact lenses or prescription glasses a thing of your past.
-Contact our St. Louis, MO, office for a consultation with our doctors to learn more.
+Contact our St. Louis, MO, practice for a consultation with Dr. Cohen to learn more.

 95% of PRK patients are satisfied with their results